Replica Set Deployment Architectures

 See Replica Set Protocol Version.

-Avoid deploying more than one arbiter in a replica set.
-See Concerns with Multiple Arbiters.
+Don't deploy more than one arbiter per replica set.

 Consider Fault Tolerance